 FUNDING AREAS: Access to healthcare, health disparities, disease prevention, nonprofit capacity building, health policy, childhood obesity, rural communities, infant mortality

-IP TAKE: Focus on the capacity building and direct services funding aspects of this funder’s grantmaking.
+IP TAKE: Grant seekers should focus on the capacity building and direct services funding aspects of this funder’s grantmaking.
 The initiatives touch on very specific issues, but they can be less accessible for new grantseekers.

-PROFILE: Based in Atlanta, the Healthcare Georgia Foundation (HGF) is on a mission to expand access to affordable, quality healthcare for underserved individuals and communities throughout Georgia.
+PROFILE: Based in Atlanta, the Healthcare Georgia Foundation (HGF) seeks to “advance the health of all Georgians and to expand access to affordable, quality healthcare for underserved individuals and communities.”
 This is a health legacy foundation that resulted from the merger of BlueCross BlueShield of Georgia and WellPoint Health Networks.
 The foundation was formed in 1999 with shares and warrants amounting to an estimated $80 million.
 It became a fully-staffed grantmaking foundation in 2002.

 HGF has a general operating grant program, a direct services grant program and a health policy program.
-General operating grants typically go towards nonprofit capacity building while direct services grants go to existing services that address health disparities and overcome unequal access to care for vulnerable populations.
-The funder also supports policy and advocacy efforts that advance health in Georgia through access, cost and quantity.
+General operating grants typically support nonprofit capacity building while direct services grants support existing services that address health disparities and overcome unequal access to care for vulnerable populations.
+The funder also supports policy and advocacy efforts that advance health in Georgia through access, cost, and quantity.

-The foundation awards $4 million to $5 million in grants each year to nonprofits based in Georgia that serve Georgia residents, as well as national nonprofits that serve Georgia.
-It announces current funding opportunities for its general operating grants and direct services grants on its website and issues specific requests for proposals for the initiatives of health policy, childhood obesity, rural communities, public health and infant mortality.
+The foundation awards $4 million to $5 million in grants each year to nonprofits based in Georgia that serve Georgia residents, as well as national nonprofits that serve the state.
+On its website, it issues specific requests for proposals for the initiatives of health policy, childhood obesity, rural communities, public health, and infant mortality.
 These are areas of particular concern for this funder.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)